Causal Inferences in Small Area Estimation: Small area estimators for causal inference

 For estimating the propensity scores the M-quantile for binary data proposed by \cite{Chambers2016} is adopted.
 Modelling the M-quantiles of a binary outcome presents more challenges than modelling the M-quantiles of a count outcome.
 A detailed account of these challenges is provided in \cite{Chambers2016}.
 The authors proposed a new semiparametric M-quantile approach to small area prediction for binary data that extends the ideas of \cite{Cantoni:2001} and \cite{chambers2006}.
 This predictor can be viewed as an outlier robust alternative to the more commonly used conditional expectation predictor \eqref{eq:est3} for binary data that is based on a logit GLMM with Gaussian random effects.
 With the proposed approach random effects are avoided and between-area variation in the response is characterized by variation in area-specific values of M-quantile indices.
 Furthermore, outlier robust inference is achieved in the presence of both misclassification and measurement error.

 Under the M-quantile framework the propensity scores are estimated as:

 where the area level M-quantile coefficients are computed in different way with respect to the continuous outcome.
 See \cite{Chambers2016} for details.
 Substituting the $\hat{y}_{ij}$ and $ \hat{e}(x_{ij})$ in equation (\ref{eq:PATE3}) provides the estimates of IPW-MQ.
+Note that this estimator is a special case of the equation \eqref{eq:PATE3} and so it is double robustness and consistent.